mkexc/vhdl-temperature-alarm/README.md

 # vhdl-temperature-alarm
-A VHDL implementation of an average temperature value based alarm system, both as an HLSM and as a FSMD.
+A VHDL implementation of an average temperature value based hardware alarm system, both as an HLSM and as a FSMD.